VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

       -rule.templates="dir/**/*.tpl".
 Includes to all .tpl files in "dir" folder and it's subfolders recursively.
      Supports an array of values separated by comma or specified via multiple flags.
   -rule.updateEntriesLimit int
      Defines the max number of rule's state updates stored in-memory.
 Rule's updates are available on rule's Details page and are used for debugging purposes.
-The number of stored updates can be overriden per rule via update_entries_limit param. (default 20)
+The number of stored updates can be overridden per rule via update_entries_limit param. (default 20)
   -rule.validateExpressions
      Whether to validate rules expressions via MetricsQL engine (default true) -rule.validateTemplates